 The evolution of modern radiotherapy planning techniques from conventional radiotherapy (RT) to 3-dimensional conformal radiotherapy (3D-CRT), to IMRT, and, finally, to image-guided radiotherapy (IGRT).
 For many tumor sites, IMRT and IGRT improve the therapeutic ratio by allowing for increased radiotherapy dose to tumor and decreased dose to normal tissues.

 External beam radiation therapy is usually delivered in relatively small daily doses over the course of several weeks.
 The empiric development of such multifractionated treatments, which involve giving fractions of approximately 1.8 to 3 Gy daily for 5 to 8 weeks, is an example of exploiting biological factors to improve the therapeutic ratio.
 More recently, technical improvements in the physical aspects of radiation therapy have allowed an increase in the effective dose of radiation to deep-seated tumors without increasing the dose to normal tissues.
 Further improvements are occurring with the use of more sophisticated treatment planning methods, allowing for 3-dimensional (3D) conformal radiotherapy (3D-CRT), intensity-modulated radiation therapy (IMRT), and stereotactic treatments (Fig. 16–1).
 These new methods limit the volume of normal tissues irradiated to high doses and allow escalated doses to the tumor.
 Stereotactic body/brain radiation therapy (SBRT) uses a specially designed coordinate system for the exact localization of the tumor in the body so as to treat it with limited, but highly precise, treatment fields.
 SBRT involves the delivery of a single high-dose radiation treatment or a few (large-dose) fractionated radiation treatments (usually up to 5 treatments).
 A highly potent biological dose of radiation is delivered to the tumor over this period and has been used for individual brain or vertebral metastases or for small lung tumors (Milano et al, 2008).
-Finally, low-dose-rate and high-dose-rate brachytherapy can highly conform dose by placing radioactive sources ...
+Finally, low-dose-rate and high-dose-rate brachytherapy can highly conform dose by placing radioactive sources directly ...